-Students interested in transferring into the School of Communication or adding a major currently housed in the School of Communication with a major in another school can download an Internal Transfer Application or a Multiple Degree Application on the Current Student Applications.
+Students interested in transferring into the School of Communication or adding a major currently housed in the School of Communication with a major in another school can download an Internal Transfer Application or a Multiple Degree Application on the Admission Forms for Current Students section under our Forms page.
 The completed form should be turned into the Dean's office in the School of Communication.

 No, you can minor or take a second major in the College of Arts & Sciences, School of Business or one of Loyola's other schools.

 The School of Communication requires 120 credit hours to graduate.
 All School of Communication students are required to complete a language competence requirement, UCRW110 (Core Curriculum requirement) and two writing intensive courses.
 These courses must be completed with a C- or better.
 For more information on these requirements please visit the Undergraduate page.

 Students can find their Academic Requirement Report in LOCUS.
 If you are currently not a student in the School of Communication, you can look on the SOC website under the major in which you are interested for current requirements.

 A basic mission of a university is to search for and to communicate the truth, as it is honestly perceived.
 A genuine learning community cannot exist unless this demanding standard is a fundamental tenet of the intellectual life of the community.
 Students of Loyola University Chicago are expected to know, to respect, and to practice this standard of personal honesty.

 Academic dishonesty can take several forms, including, but not limited to cheating, plagiarism, copying another student’s work, and submitting false documents.

 Academic cheating is a serious act that violates academic integrity.
 Cheating includes, but is not limited to, such acts as: